mega6105raj/data_premiere_league_3rd_edition_codingclub_psgtech/README.md

     !pip install optuna
     ```

-4.  **Copy and Execute Code**: Copy the code from the provided solution files into individual cells in your Colab notebook.
+4.  **Copy and Execute Code**: Copy the code from the provided solution files (queries folder) into individual cells in your Colab notebook.
+Preprocessing snippets has just been appended for the understanding and verification of the preprocessing claim we provide below.
+Do not run them.
+You can directly access the preprocessed datasets files from the drive link given below.

 5.  **View Output**: The results, including data previews, model training logs, evaluation metrics, and predictions, will be displayed directly below the corresponding code cells upon execution.